nodemcu/nodemcu-firmware/docs/modules/tls.md

 firmware image.

 The alternative approach is easier for development, and that is to supply the PEM data as a string value to `tls.cert.verify`.
 This will store the certificate into the flash chip and turn on verification for that certificate.
-Subsequent boots of the esp can then use `tls.cert.verify(true)` and use the stored certificate.
+Subsequent boots of the ESP can then use `tls.cert.verify(true)` and use the stored certificate.

 ## tls.cert.auth()

-Controls the client key and certificate used when the ESP creates a TLS connection (for example, through `tls.createConnection` or `https` or `mqtt` connections with `secure = true`).
+Controls the client key and certificate used when the ESP creates a TLS connection (for example, through `tls.createConnection` or `https` or `MQTT` connections with `secure = true`).

 #### Syntax
 `tls.cert.auth(enable)`